ToxicFrog/doom-mods/README.md

 Projectiles move 50% faster per level.

+### Fragmentation Shots *(Projectile only)*

+On impact, projectiles release a ring of hitscan attacks.
+Increasing the upgrade level adds more fragments; damage is based on the base damage of the shot.
+These can't self-damage.

 ### Homing Shots *(Projectile only)*

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.